CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-sureedge.md

   The default values are fine for every other option.

-  *You should note the two hostnames you specified in step 2g, as well as the administrator password you specified in step 2h above.
+  *You should note the two hostnames you specified above, as well as the MC password.
 These will be needed later to log into and configure your SUREedge instances.*